 13 Jul TME MES Helps Food Manufacturer: Traceability Solutions & Highest Food Safety Standards

-Trans-Ocean Products, Inc. is a leading food manufacturer that produces premium surimi seafood, commonly known as imitation crab and lobster meat.
-Founded in 1985, Trans-Ocean was a pioneer in introducing surimi seafood to markets across the United States.
+A leading food manufacturer that produces premium surimi seafood, commonly known as imitation crab and lobster meat.
+Founded in 1985, the company was a pioneer in introducing surimi seafood to markets across the United States.
 Today, Trans-Ocean is best known for its product Crab Classic, America’s #1 brand of surimi seafood, available in supermarkets nationwide.

-Trans-Ocean needed a web-based traceability and batch management solution to collect and analyze data related to batch number, lot number, recycles, scrap, add-in amounts, weight, time and temperature.
-Trans-Ocean previously used a paper-based, manual system to track inventory and the portioning of dry and wet ingredients.
-Trans-Ocean was unable to accurately track that all ingredients were correctly added and that all processes were followed.
+The business needed a web-based traceability and batch management solution to collect and analyze data related to batch number, lot number, recycles, scrap, add-in amounts, weight, time and temperature.
+The company previously used a paper-based, manual system to track inventory and the portioning of dry and wet ingredients.
+They were unable to accurately track that all ingredients were correctly added and that all processes were followed.
 Manual updates to existing databases were irregular, preventing immediate access to current, reliable information.

-Trans-Ocean was also preparing to meet increased regulatory demands to provide detailed food product traceability.
-Trans-Ocean needed a traceability solution that could provide quality assurance, and error-proofing.
+Their organization was also preparing to meet increased regulatory demands to provide detailed food product traceability.
+They needed a traceability solution that could provide quality assurance, and error-proofing.